 3 doughballs per kit, perfect for a family of 4 (or 3 bigger eaters!), along with ready-portioned ingredients to make some of the old favourites (hello Cheesy Garlic Bread), or some really luxury pizzas, like the Pancetta, Prosciutto, and Burrata.

-The somewhat unique contents enable each kit to make more than one just one type of pizza, and in some cases, the home cook is encouraged to do a little more themselves in the prep (charring chillis, etc) and make a simple crust-dipper sauce.
+The somewhat unique contents enable each kit to make more than just one type of pizza, and in some cases, the home cook is encouraged to do a little more themselves in the prep (charring chillis, etc) and make a simple crust-dipper sauce.

-Each Virtue pizza kit offers a Gluten-free doughball swap at no extra charge, and Vegan ingredient add-ons to make every kit Gluten-free and Vegan friendly, without impacting on those in the household that don’t have the same dietary choices.
+Each Virtue pizza kit offers a Gluten-free doughball swap at no extra charge, and Vegan ingredient add-ons to make every kit Gluten-free and Vegan friendly, without impacting those in the household that don’t have the same dietary choices.

-Ordering for bigger numbers are no problem either, as when you order more than one kit you get 25% off and for really big sessions, you can use the Pizza Party Builder to order in full cases for maximum cost-effectiveness.
+Ordering for bigger numbers is no problem either, as when you order more than one kit you get 25% off and for really big sessions, you can use the Pizza Party Builder to order in full cases for maximum cost-effectiveness.

 Pros: More variety per kit.
 Sourdough flavour and digestibility.
 Great value for larger numbers.